-Prerequisite: Grade of "Pass" in ESL 080, 081 or equivalent or assessment into ESL 096 3 hours lecture
+Prerequisite: Grade of "Pass" in ESL 080, 081 or equivalent or assessment into ESL 096

 Beginning course designed to extend ESL students' vocabulary and reading ability.
-Emphasis is on improving reading skills and strategies as well as techniques and exercises for developing vocabulary.
+Emphasis is on improving reading skills and strategies as well as techniques and exercises developing vocabulary.
 Concurrent enrollment in ESL 096 is recommended.
 Pass/ No Pass only.
 Non-degree applicable.
 Not open to students with credit in ESL 098.